jforget/raku-Date-Calendar-FrenchRevolutionary/doc/notes-en.md

 Preliminary
 -----------

+There  is  a  POD6  version  of this  documentation,  but  it  is  not up-to-date, while  this Markdown version  is.
+And when you  browse the Github  repository,   the  Markdown  version  is   converted  to  HTML on-the-fly, while the POD6 version is displayed as raw POD6.

 It is better to work with  actual examples rather than generic values.
 So in the text below, I will  use the following dates (Bastille day in 2019):